aplteam/Cider/docs/Cider-User-Guide.md

 * `⎕THIS` has the same effect as if the property would not exist  at all

-* Specifying a sub-namespace would tell Cider to inject `TatinVars` into that sub-namespace rather than the root of the project
+* Specifying a sub-namespace would tell Cider to inject a reference `TatinVars` into that sub-namespace pointing to `TatinVars` in the root the project

 For details see [Injecting a namespace TatinVars](#).